Kidney cancer diagnosis stories: the news no one wants to hear

 My friend: “Since you first told us you were sick.”

 Me: “I don’t believe it.”

 My friend: “Oh, and the mayor is going to sign a city declaration naming the day of your benefit after you.”

-Find your cancer tribe, let the fakers go
+Find your kidney cancer tribe, let the fakers go

-George Root III was an accomplished author, including The Caleb Devin Chronicles.
-He called the wilds of Western New York home, where actually enjoyed Western New York winters.
+George Root III, the author of "Kidney cancer diagnosis stories: the one about the priest," was an accomplished author, including The Caleb Devin Chronicles.
+He called the wilds of Western New York home, where he actually enjoyed Western New York winters.
 He dabbled in non-fiction, but his passion was science fantasy, science fiction, and Godzilla.
 George died on March 7th, 2019.